CareyCilyok/NinetyNine/README.md

 ### Scoring:
 #### Ball Count
-The total number of object balls pocketed both during and legally after the break during an frame.
+The total number of object balls pocketed both during and legally after the break during a frame.
 A maximum of 10 “Ball Count” points are available in each frame.
 The 9-ball has a value of 2 "Ball Count" points and each of the other balls has a value of 1 "Ball Count" point.